tsundoku/tsundoku.github.io/README.md

 my CV, in FAQ format:

-Q - how many time do you spend per week on actual coding?
+Q - how much time do you spend per week on actual coding?
 A - altogether maybe 20 hours a week, I've never had a job that was only coding

 Q - what else do you do?
-A - networks, systems, information security, design, copywriting
+A - networks, systems, security, design, copywriting

 Q - how much time do you spend on back-end code vs. front-end code?
 A - 90% back-end / 10% front-end